tytso/xfstests-bld/Documentation/gce-xfstests.md

         GCE_IMAGE_PROJECT="$GCE_PROJECT"

 Normally, the most recently created image in the xfstests image family will be used by default.
-You can however override this by using the -I option to specify a specific image file.
-(For example:
+You can however override this and use a specific image by setting `ROOT_FS` in your `~/.config/gce-xfstests` configuration file, or by using the -I option to gce-xfstests.
+(For
-"gce-xfstests -I xfstests-201608130052 smoke".)
+example: `ROOT_FS=xfstests-201608130052`, or "gce-xfstests -I xfstests-201608130052 smoke".)
 You can also use the --image-project command line option to override the GCE_IMAGE_PROJECT setting in your configuration file.